rqlite/rqlite.io/content/en/docs/Clustering/general-guidelines/_index.md

 **Note that this process only works if your cluster has, in addition to the node with the changing address, a quorum (at least) of nodes up running**.
 If your cluster does not meet this requirement, see the section titled _Dealing with failure_.

-> :warning: One result of this is that you can't change the network identifier of all nodes in a cluster **at the same time**.
+> One result of this is that you can't change the network identifier of all nodes in a cluster **at the same time**.
 An example of when this might happens is if a node always comes up with a new network identifier at start-up, and you decide to restart your entire cluster at once.
 Since no node can contact any other node -- because all the network identifiers have changed -- then Raft can't operate, and Raft consensus is required when changing any node's network address.
 Another way of syaing this is that you must only change a minority of node addresses at once.

 ## Removing or replacing a node
 If a node fails completely and is not coming back, or if you shut down a node because you wish to deprovision it, its record should also be removed from the cluster (a node can be configured to do this automatically on shutdown if you prefer -- see later).
 To remove the record of a node from a cluster, execute the following command at the rqlite CLI: